Dr. Matthew Paldy, PhD, LP

 A trading floor manager responsible for supervising fixed-income traders developed stress symptoms after years of managing financial risk and operational pressure.
 The role demanded constant vigilance, rapid decision-making, and oversight of costly trading errors.

-Therapy focused on addressing hypervigilance, leadership strain, and the psychological impact of sustained responsibility within high-volatility financial markets.
+Our therapy focused on addressing his hypervigilance, leadership strain, and the psychological impact of sustained responsibility within high-volatility financial markets.

 Read the Trading Floor Manager Case Study →